 Like most self-taught programmers, I started coding because I wanted to build something useful.
 Little did I know what that would entail: confusion, bugs, and an endless amount of frameworks and plugins to choose from and use.
 A majority of the time, I’ll admit, instead of building something useful, I’ve been falling into the same ineffective behaviors.

-As a self learner, you don’t have a curriculum that’s going ensure that you keep focused and ensure that the problems you solve continually challenge you.
-You can get caught up in trivialities; and, without the structure of a clear deadline or an explicit grading-scale, it’s easy to not realize you’re getting sidetracked.
+It’s hard being a self learner—you don’t have a curriculum that’s going ensure that you stay focused and that the problems you solve continually challenge you.
+You can get caught up in trivialities.
+And, without the structure of a clear deadline or an explicit grading-scale, it’s easy to not realize you’re getting sidetracked.

 Sometimes we need a bit of a reminder; I know I do.
 So instead of trying out that next new framework (no name calling!) or creating another semi-useful plugin (I can call myself out here: Ency.js), I created the list below.

 Here are the don’ts of learning how to code:

 Don’t try to learn everything at once.
 There’s a lot of moving parts to programming.
 There’s the frontend, the backend, the database, the hosting, as well as the frameworks and plugins that glue it all together.
 With all these parts, it’s easy to get overwhelmed.
 But you don’t need to learn everything at once.
 Start with what you absolutely need: build and validate the core of your idea.
 Don’t get sidetracked trying to adopt a tool you don’t yet need–even if you think you’ll eventually need it.
 You’ll derive more value from using a tool when it serves a practical purpose; and slowly as you begin to need these tools, you’ll learn them, integrate them, and gain the capability to use them all together seamlessly.